 It’s the first time I hear about this conflict and it is quickly apparent that it was a violent one, especially seeing as the labour strike has been dubbed a “battle”.
 My first impression as I watch the film excerpt is that it is very serious.
 I find it hard not to cringe as I see armed policemen on horses or with shields chasing the protesting miners, who retaliate with rocks and battle cries.

 It is easy to label this piece as simply a historical documentary, but it is important to note that since The Battle of Orgreave derives its meaning from people’s active participation in it, it also falls under the definition of performance art.
-It is also a site-specific piece because it was filmed in the original location of the 1984 strike, thus maintaining its important relationship with the place.
-The collection of work, including video and documentation, were presented in a gallery space as installation art.
+It is also a site-specific piece because it was filmed in the original location of the 1984 strike, thus maintaining an important relationship with the place.

-The installation is titled The Battle of Orgreave Archive (An Injury to One is an Injury to All) and contains texts, documents, objects, and other paraphernalia belonging to both events.
-The video, which is part of the installation, is shaky, reminiscent to the 1980s, contains loud sounds of conflict, and is shot from within the battle; all of this helps add to the feeling that we as viewers are part of it.
+Deller’s work was presented together with the original documentation in a gallery space.
+The temporary installation was titled The Battle of Orgreave Archive (An Injury to One is an Injury to All) and contained texts, video, documents, objects, and other paraphernalia belonging to both events.
+The re-enactment video, which was shown both in the installation and aired in Channel 4, is shaky, reminiscent to the 1980s, contains loud sounds of conflict, and is shot from within the battle; all of this helps add to the feeling that viewers are part of it.
 The chaotic video, interrupted by original photographs and testimonials, achieves a high level of realism.